-Office Hour See course Canvas page.
+Office Hour See Canvas for available office hours.

 Textbook

 The textbooks we will be using will be used primarily as references, but not a necessary component or required for the course.
 We will be referencing the following texts in no particular order: